OSGConnect/connectbook/FsurfRemote/UserCredentials.md

 ## Saving account name and password

 When you run `fsurf` it will ask you for an username and password.
-However, after requesting this information, `fsurf` will ask you if you want to save these credentials.
+After requesting this information, `fsurf` will ask you if you want to save these credentials.
 If you say yes to this, then you can omit these options and let `fsurf` use the saved credentials for future invocations.

-If you accidentally enter the wrong username or password, you can run any `fsurf` command with the `--user` option to get the opportunity to reset the saved username and password.
+If you would like to change the saved username or password, you can run any `fsurf` command with the `--user NEW_USERNAME` option where `NEW_USERNAME` is the new username that you would like to use.
+Fsurf will prompt you for a new password and ask you if you would like to save this information.
+Saying yes to the prompt will replace the saved username and password.

 ## Changing account password